ils-stuttgart/ScenAIro/README.md

 The generated dataset is used to train a Convolutional Neural Network (CNN) model for automatic runway detection.
 The CNN learns to extract spatial patterns and features from the images, enabling it to differentiate runways from other terrain elements.

 ### CNN architecture
-For use case of runway detection, we have use the generated data dor train a Convoluitional Neural Network (CNN).
+For the use case of runway detection, we have use the generated data dor train a Convoluitional Neural Network (CNN).
 The architechture of the train basline model is the following:

 <p align="center">
      <strong>CNN architecture for Runway detection application</strong><br>